SoftwareAG/c8y-docs/content/datahub/setting-up-datahub-bundle/defining-permissions.md

 |Datahub query|yes|no|

 ### Assignment of {{< product-c8y-iot >}} DataHub roles and permissions
-The roles DATAHUB_ADMINISTRATOR, DATAHUB_MANAGER, and DATAHUB_READER have to be assigned to the respective users of your tenant.
+The roles DATAHUB_ADMINISTRATOR, DATAHUB_MANAGER, and DATAHUB_READER must be assigned to the respective users of your tenant.
 For assigning roles to users see section [Managing permissions](/users-guide/administration/#managing-permissions).
 You need at least one user with the DATAHUB_ADMINISTRATOR role to complete the {{< product-c8y-iot >}} DataHub configuration.

 > **Info:** You do not necessarily need to use the predefined roles to enable {{< product-c8y-iot >}} users to work with {{< product-c8y-iot >}} DataHub.
 Alternatively, you can modify other roles the users are associated with and add the corresponding permissions to those roles.
-In that case you also have to add the DataHub application to the user's applications.
+In that case you also must add the DataHub application to the user's applications.